fleetdm/fleet/handbook/company/README.md

 To reach our goals, we need to see reality clearly.

 - **Think for yourself.** Remember how often [conventional wisdom](http://www.paulgraham.com/think.html) isn't.
 - **Seek the truth.** What's true matters.
 [Change your mind](https://fleetdm.com/handbook/company#why-this-way) in the face of new evidence.
-Avoid the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
+Escape the [sunk cost fallacy](https://en.wikipedia.org/wiki/Sunk_cost).
 - **Be humble.** When something isn't working, stop assuming.
-Use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research) and [first principles thinking](https://en.wikipedia.org/wiki/Ab_initio#Science_and_engineering).
+Use [the scientific method](https://en.wikipedia.org/wiki/Empirical_research). <!-- and [first principles thinking](https://en.wikipedia.org/wiki/Ab_initio#Science_and_engineering). -->
-- **Stop and think.** A lucky fix without understanding does more harm than good.
-Beware [the "happy path"](https://en.wikipedia.org/wiki/Happy_path).
+- **Stop and think.** Understand why it's broken.
+A lucky fix can do more harm than good. <!--  Beware [the "happy path"](https://en.wikipedia.org/wiki/Happy_path). -->

 ### 🟣 Openness
 Take the time to make [yourself](https://fleetdm.com/handbook/business-operations#meetings) and [your work](https://fleetdm.com/handbook/company/why-this-way#why-make-work-visible) visible.
 This also takes courage.

 - **Write it down.** Let people learn about your [decisions](https://fleetdm.com/handbook/company/why-this-way#why-handbook-first-strategy).
-Remove outdated content so your writing is trustworthy.
+Remove outdated content so your writing is trustworthy, and [write simply](http://www.paulgraham.com/simply.html) so it is outsider friendly.
 - **Welcome contributions.** Have [short toes](https://about.gitlab.com/handbook/values/#short-toes).
 Get comfortable letting others contribute to your domain.
-[Write simply](http://www.paulgraham.com/simply.html).
+- **Be transparent.** Everything we do is [public by default](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
+Redact non-public info with care.
-- **Embrace candor.** Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way).
+- **[Commit](https://www.audible.com/pd/The-15-Commitments-of-Conscious-Leadership-Audiobook/B00SKV11H2) to candor.** Give pointed and respectful feedback, even [when you disagree](https://fleetdm.com/handbook/company/why-this-way).
 Interrupt and be interrupted.
-- **Be transparent.** Build in the open.
-Everything we do is [public by default](https://fleetdm.com/handbook/company/why-this-way#why-open-source).
-Declassify non-public info with care.

 ## History